Claiming the Federal Adoption Tax Credit for 2019

-The credit is a one-time credit for each child, and the credit for 2018 adoptions should be claimed when you file taxes for 2018 (typically in early 2019).
+The credit applies one time for each adopted child and should be claimed when taxpayers file taxes for 2019.

-- And the child must be under 18 at the time of adoption (or be physically or mentally unable to take care of him or herself).
+- Have adopted a child other than a stepchild — A child must be either under 18 or be physically or mentally unable to take care of him or herself.

 The Amount of Credit to Be Claimed

-For purposes of the adoption tax credit, an adoption is considered a special needs adoption if a US child adopted from foster care (and some private domestic adoptions) receives adoption subsidy or adoption assistance benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
-The instructions for the 2017 tax credit (the 2018 instructions aren’t out yet) explain that to be considered a child with special needs, the child must meet all three of the following characteristics:
+Basically, a child with special needs is a child in U.S. foster care who receives adoption subsidy or adoption assistance program benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
+The instructions for the 2018 tax credit explain that to be considered a child with special needs, the child must meet all three of the following characteristics:

 - “The child was a citizen or resident of the United States or its possessions at the time the adoption effort began (US child).